 Water is a strong solvent.
-Therefor it is difficult to get pure H2O.
-Something is always disolved.
+Therefor something is always disolved in it.
+You don’t just have pure H2O.

 Some molecules makes a big difference to the taste, others play a minor role.
-But it all depends on levels.
+But also it depends much on levels.

-For coffee brewing: some Calcium is good.
-But too much or too little is bad.
+Like Calcium: some is good – but too much or too little is bad.

 Here in Denmark we have hard water (= high in Calcium carbonate).
 When you boil it in a kettle, quickly scale builds up on the bottom.
 But apart from that this water is very clean, because it is filtered through many layers of chalk in the underground.

 Other places in the world surface water is used.
 It has less calcium carbonate, but the it has polutions and is added chlorid to kill off microbiology.

 Therefor often filtered water is used for coffee brewing.
 This is a common type of filter:

 But filtered water is not just one thing.
 There are many types of filters.
 And a certain type of filter don’t give the same water everywhere.
 The filter only adjust; so the outgoing water depends on the composition of the ingoing water.